vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 'doctrines and if for each of them the arguments are equally valid, then whom can we elicit as the true and only one ?"
 When each omniscient being is assumed on the basis of one's own Tantra doctrine since the various tantric doctrines are mutually in conflict, the result will be that none of them is authoritative, !
 44\.
 OBJECTION.
 How can the teaching of Vasudeva himself, who is well-known in Revelation and Tradition, be brought to the same level as other Tantras?
 For the manifestation of His power has been revealed in the Purusa Hymn, "The earth sprang from his feet, the quarters of the sky from his ears;"
-9999 and again, "The creator created sun and moon as before;" likewise, He is Brahma, he is Šiva;" "Visnu's highest step" "No one is his lord in this world, no one his commander; he has no sign.
+9999 and again, "The creator created sun and moon as before;" likewise, He is Brahma, he is śiva;" "Visnu's highest step" "No one is his lord in this world, no one his commander; he has no sign.
 5
 In this way, the statements of Revelation describe his manifestation characterized by His origination, maintenance and annihilation of the world.
 Similarly, the Tradition: "From Visnu arose the world, in him does it subsist; he is the one who causes it to exist and to perish," said Parāśara; Manu, too, declared that He is the lord: "Nārāyaṇa is above the unmanifest, and the World-egg is produced by the unmanifest."93
 This Supreme Person who is continually praised for His knowledge and supremacy in the statements of: Revelation and of the sages has created Pañcaratra.
 If this Tantra is then on a level with Tantras that are apostate from the path of Revelation, then one might as well reason that a soma-drinker is on a level with a winc-drinker, just because he is a drinker!
 Is this